MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/onboarding-test-plan-for-enterprises-Audio-Conferencing.md

 #### Test plan deliverables:

->   **Tip**
+> [!TIP]
 > Below is an example of a test plan deliverable template that you can use to
 > document the criteria required to achieve sign-off and exit the testing
 > phase, or suspend testing until all identified issues are fully resolved.

 | Status summary               | Highlights/lowlights | Lessons learned | Closing Recommendation |
 |------------------------------|----------------------|-----------------|------------------------|